What Is The Difference Between LED, CFL, and Incandescent Light Bulbs?

 LED, CFL, and Incandescent Light Bulbs Overview

 If you are looking for a lightbulb it can be confusing as to what lightbulb to actually use.
-In fact, in the United States, some states may have laws about which lightbulb can be actually used and sold in their states.
+In fact, in the United States, some states may have laws about which lightbulbs can be actually used and sold in their states.

 • LEDs – LED bulbs are energy-efficient lightbulbs, but they have an incandescent bulb’s look and feel that uses light-emitting diodes.
 They are considered the most energy-efficient lightbulbs to use.